feniksa/cmake-skeleton/README.md

 # cmake-skeleton

-CMake Skeleton project with custom modules
+CMake Skeleton project. src directory contains some static library and executable. tests contains basics of unit testing with gtest

 For most daily puproses will be enough to run: